 For their study area, they’ll need a desk lamp (for illuminating those all-night cramming sessions), a small trash can they should be changing every few days (to throw away any unwanted works in progress), a digital alarm clock to help prevent them from sleeping through their classes (because you can’t always rely on your phone), a miniature printer for printing out term papers (which will save them tons of money from using the campus computer lab), and a small fan or heater nearby to keep them comfortable in any weather.

 Nab a desk organizer from the supply store for keeping pens and pencils, folders, notebooks, and more within reach.
 Hang up a bulletin board to tack up notes and a calendar (paper or dry-erase) to keep track of important dates.

 Keep It Cozy

-It’s also important that your teen’s revamped bedroom feel comforting and welcoming; giving them a space that feels safe and familiar will serve as a great outlet while they navigate this hectic transition.
-Repainting the walls or getting new furniture might not be within the budget, but even just switching up the bedding can give the entire room a brand new feel.
+It’s also important that your teen’s revamped bedroom feels comforting and welcoming; giving them a space that feels safe and familiar will serve as a great outlet while they navigate this hectic transition.
+Repainting the walls or getting new furniture might not be within the budget, but even just switching up the bedding can give the entire room a brand-new feel.

 Whether you get a new comforter set or just some new throw blankets or pillows, avoid anything overly loud, bright, or trendy; instead, go for more subtle colors, textures, and patterns that’ll last for many years.
 Adding in an area rug is also a great idea to bring in some extra coziness and add some personality to a bare floor.